-Icon Description ₪ Enter VIDs or tags to query data.
+Icon Description Q Enter VIDs or tags to query data.
 For more information, see Ways to query data. √≡ Search for target vertexes displayed on the canvas.
-For more information, see Filter vertices.
-X Perform explorations on the vertices on the canvas by setting edge directions, steps, and filtering conditions.
-For more information, see Graph exploration. " Select at least two vertices on the canvas to search for their common neighbors.
+For more information, see Filter vertices. ¥ Perform explorations on the vertices on the canvas by setting edge directions, steps, and filtering conditions.
+For more information, see Graph exploration. ~ Select at least two vertices on the canvas to search for their common neighbors.
 For more information, see Graph exploration.
 2 Find all paths, the shortest path, and the non-loop paths from the source to the destination vertex.
 For more information, see Graph exploration .
-3Choose whether to display the properties of vertices or edges on the canvas.
-For more information, see Graph exploration.
-Choose whether to display the properties of vertices or edges on the canvas.
-For more information, see Graph exploration. ٦ Perform graph computing based on the vertexes and edges on the canvas.
+2 Choose whether to display the properties of vertices or edges on the canvas.
+For more information, see Graph exploration. © Perform graph computing based on the vertexes and edges on the canvas.
 For more Information see Graph computing. o o Perform property calculation based on the aggregated edges on the canvas.
-For more Information see Property calculation \circ Ð View historical snapshots.
+For more Information see Property calculation $\circ$ D View historical snapshots.
 For more information, see Canvas snapshots.
 View all graph spaces.
 Click a graph space to create a canvas corresponding to it.
 For more information, see Choose graph spaces.